lj-valencia/cayman-blog-old-site/index.md

 Welcome to my blog!

-I created this blog to showcase my work on all things Economics (and not).
+I created this page to showcase my work on all things Economics (and not).

 Various economics-related projects I've worked on are located in the Projects section of this page.